Normalcy Bias – Why People Don’t Prepare

 Normalcy bias could also been seen during the Covid 19 pandemic, some refused to believe it even existed at all but in general a point in time came when many people became more relaxed about the dangers, mask wearing and social distancing became less important to some – ‘it won’t happen to me’ attitude began to creep in.

-There are so many people out there unprepared for disaster it’s frightenting, talk about the whole prepping thing and some people just don’t get it [or don’t want to…] My own relatives are a prime example, relying on society and government that will ‘make everything okay’ in the event something happens.
+There are so many people out there unprepared for disaster it’s frightenting, talk about the whole prepping thing and some people just don’t get it [or don’t want to…] My own relatives are a prime example, relying on society and government that will ‘make everything okay’ in the event something happens, they make no effort at all to cover themselves for longer than a few days.

 - It won’t happen to me